hoo29/little-timmy/README.md

 # little-timmy

-Little Timmy will try their best to find those unused Ansible variables.
+Little Timmy will try their best to find those unused and duplicated Ansible variables.

 ```sh
 cd repo/ansible/plays